-The factors in Table 5.25 are combined with data from the Sample survey of agriculture and forestry 2006 (Statistics Norway 2007) and a time series on mixture of water in manure.
-Emission factors for NH3 emissions from spreading of manure distributed to meadow and cultivated fields, time of season and region are calculated (see Table 5.26).
-These factors are, in turn, connected to activity data that is updated for the whole time series when new information is available, i.e. number of animals (amount of manure), time of spreading and type of culvation of the areas where the manure is spread.
+The factors in Table 5.24 are combined with data from the Sample survey of agriculture and forestry 2006 (Statistics Norway 2007) and a time series on mixture of water in manure.
+Emission factors for NH3 emissions from spreading of manure are connected to activity data that is updated for the whole time series when new information is available, i.e. number of animals (amount of manure), time of spreading and type of culvation of the areas where the manure is spread.